sourcegraph/sg.nvim/README.md

 You also need to have the appropriate environment variables to log in to your sourcegraph instance, as described in https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance

 ### Setup:

-You can use the `:SourcegraphLogin` command to login.

 ```lua
 -- Setup the LSP server to attach when you edit an sg:// buffer